 Autism Awareness Month is ending, and more autism awareness definitely would’ve helped me earlier in life!
 I myself thought I couldn’t be autistic because I have empathy and not-the-worst social skills.
 There’s a lot of undiagnosed autism in the tech industry, and it’s not really a joke.
 I knew I was weird and I knew I used to line up my toys, but I could talk…if I have special autism abilities, they’re more verbal than mathematical.
 Asperger Syndrome wasn’t in the DSM until 1994, when I was already 12.
 I encourage anyone who’s wondered to get assessed, because it’s like an enlightenment experience.

-I dodged a lot of bullets to end up in the Threat Research Center.
+I dodged a lot of bullets to end up in the Service Delivery.
 It would be great if more of society could let a bit of awkwardness slide.
 Everyone’s websites would be safer!